 Actively monitoring and managing your Days Sales Outstanding provides numerous benefits, including:

 1. DSO Tracks Performance

 By analyzing your DSO, you gain valuable insights into your company’s performance across various critical aspects.
-A low DSO indicates positive performance signals, including:
+A low DSO is considered to be a positive signal which constitutes:

 - A well-functioning collection process

 If you observe a consistent rise in your firm’s DSO over time, it could serve as an early warning sign of an impending cash crunch.

 Timely payment of bills is crucial to fulfilling obligations and covering expenses.
 A poor cash flow can jeopardize a company’s ability to meet these requirements.
 Monitoring your DSO allows you to proactively manage your cash flow performance.

 3. DSO Resolves Problems Before They Escalate